EEZhuang/THRIVE/README.md

-** Needs account with username "Gary" to exist and not be a friend ** Needs no users with the substring "jack" to exist ** Needs account with username "secondfriend" to exist and be a current friend ** Needs account with username "friendrequest" to have sent a friend request to the user ** Needs account with username "rejection" to have sent a friend request to the user
+** Needs account with username "Gary" to exist and not be a friend ** Needs no users with the substring "jack" to exist ** Needs account with username "friend2" to exist and be a current friend ** Needs account with username "friendrequest" to have sent a friend request to the user ** Needs account with username "rejection" to have sent a friend request to the user